Scrubs season 3

 The third season of the American comedy television series Scrubs premiered on NBC on October 2, 2003, and concluded on May 4, 2004, and consists of 22 episodes.
-This season features many fantasies, as well as features many well-known actors in guest roles such as Scott Foley, Michael J. Fox, Bellamy Young, Brendan Fraser, and Tara Reid.
+This season features many fantasies, as well as features many well-known actors in recurring and guest roles such as Scott Foley, Michael J. Fox, Bellamy Young, Brendan Fraser, and Tara Reid.

-It is J.D., Elliot, and Turk's third year at Sacred Heart and second year as residents.
-As the season opens, Elliot decides to change her image, with some help from the Janitor.
-J.D.'s undeniable crush on Elliot emerges again, but J.D. instead begins a relationship with Jordan's sister Danni (Tara Reid), who is also dealing with feelings for her ex.
-Turk and Carla are engaged and planning their wedding.
-Turk, along with the Todd and the other surgical residents, deal with the new attending surgeon, Dr. Grace Miller (Bellamy Young), who dislikes Turk and considers him sexist.
-Dr. Cox and Jordan are doing well with their relationship and their son Jack, although Dr. Cox develops a schoolboy crush on Dr. Miller.
-He also struggles with the death of his best friend.
-Elliot gets into a serious relationship with Sean Kelly (Scott Foley) and tries to work out their long-distance relationship while he is in New Zealand for six months.
+The season follows J.D.
+(Zach Braff), Elliot (Sarah Chalke), and Turk's (Donald Faison) third year at Sacred Heart and second year as residents.
+As the season opens, Elliot decides to change her image, with some help from the Janitor (Neil Flynn).
+J.D.'s undeniable crush on Elliot emerges again, but J.D. instead begins a relationship with Jordan's (Christa Miller) sister Danni (Reid), who is also dealing with feelings for her ex.
+Turk and Carla (Judy Reyes) are engaged and planning their wedding.
+Turk, along with the Todd (Robert Maschio) and the other surgical residents, deal with the new attending surgeon, Dr. Grace Miller (Young), who dislikes Turk and considers him sexist.
+Dr. Cox (John C. McGinley) and Jordan are doing well with their relationship and their son Jack, although Dr. Cox develops a schoolboy crush on Dr. Miller.
+He also struggles with the death of his best friend (Fraser).
+Elliot gets into a serious relationship with Sean Kelly (Foley) and tries to work out their long-distance relationship while he is in New Zealand for six months.